-Total assets at December 31, 2020 and 2019 totaled \$191.9 million and \$155.8 million, respectively, largely comprised of leases, investments and projects in process.
-The overall increase in Total Assets is the result of new lease agreements with North Plainfield and Montgomery for pending projects of approximately \$62 million offset with the receipt of lease, mortgage and other payments in accordance with payment schedules.
-Liabilities total \$177.4 million and \$146.2 million, respectively, largely comprised of bonds and notes payable financing the investments and projects.
-The \$31.2 million increase is largely the result of bonds issued to finance the new capital projects offset with payments made on outstanding Bonds in accordance with payment schedules.
+Total assets at December 31, 2021 and 2020 totaled \$197.9 million and \$191.9 million, respectively, largely comprised of leases, investments and projects in process.
+The overall increase in Total Assets is the result of a new lease agreement with the Patriots Stadium to include additional funding for improvements offset with the receipt of lease, mortgage and other payments in accordance with payment schedules.
+Liabilities total \$183.3 million and \$177.4 million, respectively, largely comprised of bonds and notes payable financing the investments and projects.
+The \$5.9 million increase is largely the result of bonds and notes issued to finance the new capital projects offset with payments made on outstanding Bonds and notes in accordance with payment schedules.
 Working capital balances are adequate to meet the operational needs of the Authority.

-Operating Revenues total \$1.9 million and \$2.1 million in 2020 and 2019, respectively, is comprised of rent income on project investments and administrative fees.
-Operating Expenses in 2020 and 2019 amounted to \$188,000 and \$185,000, respectively.
+Operating Revenues total \$1.6 million and \$1.9 million in 2021 and 2020, respectively, is comprised of rent income on project investments and administrative fees.
+Operating Expenses in 2021 and 2020 amounted to \$98,000 and \$188,000, respectively.

-Cash and Cash Equivalents total \$7.5 million and \$9.2 million at December 31, 2020 and 2019, respectively.
+Cash and Cash Equivalents total \$7.3 million and \$7.5 million at December 31, 2021 and 2020, respectively.
 The decrease in Cash and Cash Equivalents is largely the result of repayments on Bonds and Notes as well as new lease financing activities.

-Bonds Payable of \$109.6 million and \$81.5 million and Notes Payable of \$33.2 million and \$47.0 million at December 31, 2020 and 2019, respectively, represent the financing for various projects.
-Bonds Payable increased with additional investments in projects as well as various refundings, while Notes Payable decreased with repayments.
+Bonds Payable of \$120.9 million and \$109.6 million and Notes Payable of \$25.4 million and \$33.2 million at December 31, 2021 and 2020, respectively, represent the financing for various projects.
+Bonds Payable increased with additional investments in projects offset with one refunding and scheduled repayments.
+Notes Payable decreased with repayments.